davatorium/rofi/doc/rofi-manpage.markdown

 This way it can be used as a drop-in replacement for dmenu. just copy or symlink **rofi** to dmenu in `$PATH`.

     ln -s /usr/bin/rofi /usr/bin/dmenu

-## SIGNALS

-`HUP`

-If in daemon mode, reload the configuration from Xresources. (commandline arguments still -override Xresources).
-This will also reload configured key-bindings.

-`INT`

-If in daemon mode, quits **rofi**.

-`USR1`

-If in daemon mode, dumps the current configuration to stdout.
-Similar to `-xresources-dump`

 ## THEMING